The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Civic and Institutional Infrastructure

-All infrastructure is required to meet environmental and accessibility standards, reinforcing the permanence and neutrality of shared governance.
+All infrastructure is required to meet environmental and accessibility standards.

 Functional Expansion